 There is no special camp clothing required.
 A bathing suit and towel should be brought daily as campers receive a recreational swim each day.
 Parents of younger campers are encouraged to send their children wearing their bathing suit each morning and pack an extra set up clothes in their backpack.
 A separate water resistant bag should be packed to place wet towel and bathing suit in.
 Campers should bring a small lightweight backpack to carry their belongings each day.
 Generally, shorts, slacks, T-shirts, long sleeve shirts and sneakers are most practical.
 We suggest inexpensive clothing be sent to camp.
 Sandals should not be worn to camp.
 Sun hats are a must!

 Our first commitment is to the well being of each camper.
 Please be aware that all our senior staff are trained in CPR, first aid and emergency procedures.

-Our general policy in the Traditional Camp is to group campers in cabins according to the grade in which they have completed.
-Our general policy in the Optional Specialty Programs is to group campers according to their age and ability.
+Our general policy in the Traditional Camp is to group campers in cabins according to the grade in which they have completed (Co-ed groups for Nursery, JK and SK.
+Single gender groups Grade 1 and older).
+Our general policy in the Optional Specialty Programs (Co-ed) is to group campers according to their age and ability.
 If it is your child’s first camp experience and they are a bit nervous, please be assured that our day camp provides an excellent opportunity to meet and make new friends.
 If your child wishes to be in the same group as a friend, please indicate such a request on the registration form.
 We will always do our best to accommodate such requests, but cannot guarantee placements.

-Yes, swimming is offered each day in the new and improved aquatic facility located onsite!
-At swim time, the children are well supervised both by Camp Riverwood staff as well as by the pool lifeguards.
+Yes, swimming is offered each day in the aquatic facility located onsite!
+At swim time, the children are well supervised both by Camp Riverwood staff as well as certified Petticoat Creek pool lifeguards.
 Children that are not strong swimmers are restricted to and are supervised in the shallow end.